 A pauper is one who is supported by public funds.
 Paupers cannot have rights.
 The Articles of Confederation excluded paupers from ANY rights of citizenship.
 Article IV of the Articles of Confederation requires “… the free inhabitants of each of these States, paupers, vagabonds, and fugitives from justice excepted, shall be entitled to all privileges and immunities of free citizens in the several States; . . .”

-An Old Age Assistance Law is prohibited by a constitutional provision that no appropriation shall be made for charitable or benevolent purposes to any person.”
+In 1922 Busser v.
+Snyder, 282 Pa.
+440, 128 A. 80 (1925) (also 37 ALR 1515) determined that an Old Age Assistance Law is prohibited by the Pennsylvania Constitution.
+No appropriation shall be made for charitable or benevolent purposes to any person.

 People v.
 Shirley, 92 ALR 2d 413, indexed under the topic Poor Laws:

 The provisions of the welfare code are to be administered fairly, with due consideration not only for the needs of applicants but also for the safeguarding of public funds; if children are not in need, they are not eligible for assistance regardless of who is paying for their support.”

 Even Old Age Assistance is prohibited by your Constitution.

 The term ‘poor,’ as used by lawmakers, describes those who are destitute and helpless, unable to support themselves, and without means of support.”

 If you cannot take care of yourself, how could you expect the rights of citizenship?
 John Locke’s Second Treatise of Government Chapter 15 asks the question “For what compact can be made with a man that is not master of his own life?”